THE PERFECT IP SURVEILLANCE SOLUTION

 Set up is a real breeze, as with POE (Power Over Ethernet) technology, you can transmit power and the video signal across one cable back to your recorder or router.

-Mounting the camera should always be an easy thing, and dome cameras are the best at it.
 Use the included screws and camera base to affix it to the wall, then angle as needed to get the view you require.
-The camera's nearly 120-degree field of view is great for placing it up in the corner of a room and still being able to capture much of the walls on either side.
+The camera's 180-degree field of view is great for placing it up on a building's corner or wall and still being able to capture much of the area around the camera's sides.

 - Power Over Ethernet